 Fr.
 Thomas Guerry is from of Savannah, GA, where his family has been in the lumber and building materials industry since the 1920’s.
-He went to High School and College locally, graduating from Armstrong State College (now Armstrong Atlantic State University), in Savannah, with a BA in history in June of 1989.
+He went to High School and College locally, graduating from Armstrong State College (later Armstrong Atlantic State University, now part of Georgia Southern University), in Savannah, with a BA in history in June of 1989.
 Growing up, his family were members of the Episcopal Church.
 Fr.
 Thomas took an interest in Orthodoxy while in college, and after two years of study and involvement in Orthodox parishes, he was received into the Orthodox Church on November 25, 1989.

 After college he worked in sales and management in the steel and building materials industries in Savannah until 2005, when he enrolled in seminary the the Holy Cross Greek Orthodox School of Theology in Brookline, MA.
 Fr.
 Thomas was ordained a deacon in November 2008, priest in April of 2009, and graduated from the seminary in May of 2009.